IJSComplexMatter/dtmm/doc/tutorial.rst

 Transmission CMF
 ''''''''''''''''

 We can define a transmission color matching function.
-The idea is to have the CMF function defined for a transmission coefficients for a specific illumination so that the transmission computation becomes independent on the actual light spectra used in the experiment.
+The idea is to have the CMF function defined for transmission coefficients for a specific illumination.
+The transmission computation becomes independent of the actual light spectra used in the experiment.
 For example, say we have computed transmission coefficients for a given set of wavelengths

 .. doctest::

    >>> wavelengths = [380,480,580,680,780]
    >>> coefficients = [1,1,1,1,1]

-We would like to construct a color matching function that will convert these coefficient to color, assuming a given light spectrum.
+We want to construct a color matching function that will convert these coefficients to color, assuming a given light spectrum.
 We can build a transmission color matching function with

 .. doctest::